maxnowack/signaldb/docs/reference/sync/index.md

   - `pull`: Function to fetch data from the remote source.
   - `push`: Function to send changes to the remote source.
   - `registerRemoteChange`: Optional function to register a callback for remote changes.
+The callback can also return a cleanup function to remove the listener.
   - `id`: Optional unique identifier for the sync manager.
   - `persistenceAdapter`: Optional function to create a persistence adapter.
 Takes 2 arguments: `name` and `registerErrorHandler`.
 Defaults to [`createLocalStorageAdapter`](/reference/localstorage/)).
   - `reactivity`: Optional reactivity adapter for handling reactivity.
   - `onError`: Optional function to handle errors.
+  - `autostart`: Optional flag to start syncing automatically after adding collections (default: `true`).

 ## Methods